Uriel-Zaed/Popcorn-Palace/Instructions.md

    You should see a running container for PostgreSQL.

-3. The database schema and initial data will be automatically created when you start the application for the first time, using the ROM and `data.sql` files in the resources directory.
+3. The database schema and initial data will be automatically created when you start the application for the first time, using the ORM and `data.sql` files in the resources directory.

 ## Building the Application